 This species is abundant in mature, degraded forest and eucalyptus plantations in montane regions of Sri Lanka, generally at 850-2,200 m (Goodale et al. 2014).
 Usually living in groups of 3-10 birds, it can also be seen in agricultural areas (where it is more associated with shrubs and trees), wooded farms, gardens and regrowth (E. Goodale in litt.
 2020; Fishpool and Tobias 2020).

 Forest on Sri Lanka have previously suffered rapid degradation and fragmentation in the past decades through excessive gathering of fuelwood, clearance for permanent agriculture, shifting cultivation, fire, urbanisation and logging.
 However, forest loss now remains low at <2% over three generations (Global Forest Watch 2020) and it is unclear to what extent the loss and degradation of forest for agriculture will have altered the population size of this species, noted to be abundant in degraded agricultural areas at suitable elevations (E. Goodale in litt.
 2020).

 The species occurs in a range of protected areas, including Horton Plains National Park, Hakgala Strict Nature Reserve and Peak Wilderness Sanctuary (Fishpool and Tobias 2020).

 Conservation Actions Proposed

-Conduct repeated surveys within the species's range to assess population trends and rates of habitat loss.
-Conduct ecological studies to improve understanding of its precise habitat requirements, tolerance of secondary habitats and response to fragmentation.
+Conduct repeated surveys within the species's range to assess population size, trends and rates of habitat loss.
 Effectively protect significant areas of suitable forest at key sites, in both strictly protected areas and community-led multiple use areas.

 Text account compilers